 Great foundation professionals successfully wear “many hats,” leveraging their power well beyond the funding provided and engaging in project leadership rather than narrowing their scope to grantmaking and evaluating.
 Michigan funders “roll up their sleeves.”
 Trustees of nonprofits and foundations actively engage in statewide philanthropy, not only the paid staff.

-Video: Watch leaders discuss wearing “multiple hats” in philanthropic leadership.
+Video: Leaders discuss wearing “multiple hats” in philanthropic leadership.

 Operating in this complexity requires a mature understanding that there is a distinction between a person and the organizational role they fulfill, and that an individual might need to play multiple roles in differing circumstances.